 Archeological work has unearthed many artifacts on the property including toys, glass bottles, dishes and other household items.

 Archeologists found a set of dog tags belonging to Second Lieutenant Joseph G. Azat of Pennsylvania in the cistern.
-How the dog tags arrived at The Grove remains a mystery, as little evidence exists to connect LeRoy Collins to Lt.
-Azat.

 Research by Dr. Robert Krause, site manager at The Grove, confirmed that Azat trained at Eglin Air Force Base west of Tallahassee and may have visited The Grove during leave time.
-He was likely drawn to the Capitol City by the presence of the Florida State College for Women.
+He was likely drawn to the Capital City by the presence of the Florida State College for Women.

 Image Number: DG00378